Powerful performance feedback models and how they can help your company

 What is feedback?

 Performance feedback is delivering evaluative or corrective information to be used as a basis for improvement.
 Sounds easy enough, right?
-If the number of books, courses, and articles about performance feedback models are any indication, the answer is a definitive no. While the feedback itself may seem straightforward, its effectiveness depends upon its delivery.
+If the number of books, courses, and articles about performance feedback models is any indication, the answer is a definitive no. While the feedback itself may seem straightforward, its effectiveness depends upon its delivery.

 What does effective feedback look like?

-Effective perormance feedback should be:
+Effective performance feedback should be:

 • Frequent and ongoing (rather than only offering feedback one time a year, such as performance reviews)